Lord Finesse: Career

-In June 2012, Finesse filed a $10 million lawsuit against Rostrum Records and DatPiff for the use of a sample of Finesse's song "Hip 2 Da Game" used in Mac Miller's 2010 song "Kool-Aid and Frozen Pizza."
+In June 2012, Finesse filed a $10 million lawsuit against Rostrum Records and DatPiff for the use of a sample of Finesse's song "Hip 2 Da Game" used in Mac Miller's 2010 song "Kool Aid & Frozen Pizza".
 In January 2013 the lawsuit was settled for an undisclosed amount.

-In 2014, Lord Finesse produced a remix for Swedish rap group Looptroop Rockers single "Another Love Song".
+In 2014, Lord Finesse produced a remix for Swedish rap group Looptroop Rockers' single "Another Love Song".

-In July 2020 he released a new remix album, Motown State Of Mind.
+In July 2020, he released a new remix album, Motown State Of Mind.